Ethereum 101: The Ultimate Guide to Understanding Ethereum

 In 2016, a group of developers decided to pool some funds together into an organisation known as "the DAO", short for Decentralised Autonomous Organisation.
 An unfortunate thing happened when a hacker stole $40 million from the network.
 There was a huge uproar, resulting in a vote brought to the Ethereum community on how this should be handled.

-There were two outcomes the community had to vote on: leave the chain as-is with the lost funds or create an identical copy of the blockchain from before the hack, making it seem as if it never happened.
+The community had to vote on two outcomes: leave the chain as-is with the lost funds or create an identical copy of the blockchain from before the hack, making it seem as if it never happened.
 The creation of a separate version is known as a hard fork.

 If you'd like to find out more about the drama that went on, please check out the excellent book, The Cryptopians by Laura Shin, host of the Unchained Podcast.
 The book doesn't talk about the hack exclusively, but it's got its own section.
 To find out more about what other podcasts you can listen to, we've curated the Top 10 Crypto Podcasts for your listening pleasure.
 As always, you can also watch Guy talk about his Top Crypto podcasts on YouTube.

 The results of the vote gave birth to the creation of Ethereum Classic.
 This version kept the lost funds on record until block 1920000.
 The version that Ethereum is known for today was the other version without the hack.
-This was taken care of in a new smart contract only for refunds for the lost funds.
+This was done in a new smart contract only for refunds for the lost funds.

-This exercise showed that it's possible for the records of the blockchain to be changed but only through community vote, not willy-nilly for any old transaction.
-Those who opposed the refund wanted to maintain the purity of the blockchain records, and follow the "code is law" stance, with the opinion that once the code is written, it should not be altered.
+This exercise showed that the blockchain records can be changed, but only through a community vote, not willy-nilly for any old transaction.
+Those who opposed the refund wanted to maintain the purity of the blockchain records and follow the "code is law" stance, with the opinion that once the code is written, it should not be altered.

 Ethereum Use Cases